rosieevans/blog-post/rje215_project/README.md

 ## Running instructions

 In order to replicate all results, if make is available it should be sufficient to type "make" at the command line.
-Prior to running make, the only change req- quired is to change the directory location indicated as ROOT in the python file in the src directory
+Prior to running make, the only change required is to change the directory location indicated as ROOT in the python file in the src directory

 Alternatively, if make is not available, the following steps should be followed: